6 Designers On What They're Wearing On Their Daily Walk

 From that point on, Instagram accounts like @wfhfits took the internet by storm, exploring all corners of the working-from-home fashion world.
 From cashmere loungewear to linen shirts, the key to WFH clothing was summed up as something comfy enough to sit in all day yet smart enough for a Zoom meeting.
 Still, while some people are enjoying the new relaxed look, many sartorial enthusiasts are craving a return to normal attire.

-With outdoor exercise and essential food shops still permitted in the UK, daily trips outside are seen by some as a chance to don a 'real outfit'.
+With outdoor exercise and essential food shops still permitted, daily trips outside are seen by some as a chance to don a 'real outfit'.
 Though the idea of putting on their favourite pair of jeans might seem crazy to some, for others, the daily lockdown walk is providing a much-needed moment to feel like their regular selves.
-Ahead, we spoke to six fashion designers about what they’re wearing on their daily trip outdoors...
+Ahead, we spoke to six fashion designers about what they’re wearing on their daily trip outdoors.